Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

     This interface function adds a new thermal cooling device (fan/processor/...) to /sys/class/thermal/ folder as `cooling_device[0-*]`.
-It tries to bind itself to all the thermal zone devices registered at the same time.
+It tries to bind itself to all the woke thermal zone devices registered at the woke same time.

     name:
 	the cooling device name.